HackYourFuture/Node.js/week3/MAKEME.md

 ### **Exercise 1: Chuck Norris programs do not accept input**

-Did you know that there is an API for Chuck Noris jokes.
+Did you know that there is an API for Chuck Noris jokes?
 That's incredible, right!?

-Write a small node program (not a server) that calls the this API http://www.icndb.com/api/ and prints a random joke to the conole.
+Write a small JavaScript function that calls this API http://www.icndb.com/api/ and prints a random joke to the console.
+You'll be using `node` to execute the JavaScript file.

 Step 0.
 Create a new folder e.g. `exercise1`.
 Honestly guys do I even have to say this anymore.
 Step 1.
-In the folder you just created, initalize npm.
+In the folder you just created, initalize npm (using the correct command in the command line).
 Step 2.
-Create a javascript file that will hold the code for your program.
+Create a javascript file that will hold the code for your program, called `norris-jokes.js`.
 Step 3.
-Install and require `node-fetch`.
+Install and require `node-fetch` in that file.
 Step 4.
 GET a random joke from the URL http://www.icndb.com/api/
 Step 5.
 Print the joke to the console